EvertonCa/SeleniumSemanticScraper/README.md

 A message with each article successfully searched will be displayed in the terminal.
 After the search is complete, a .xls file will be generated in the folder **/Files/YOUR SEARCH/**.

+# Multiple Searches
+When searching for multiple subjects, you can use the file **UniteArticles.py** to generate one Excel file for all the searches you've made.
+Run the file by the command `python UniteArticles.py` and copy all the **.pkl** files from your previous searches to the folder **Unite**.
+Rename the files so that they have a increasing number sequency after their names.
+For example:

+**Articles1.pkl**

+**Articles2.pkl**

+**Authors1.pkl**

+**Authors2.pkl**

+Inform the quantity of searches you are merging.
+Using the example above, the number would be 2.
+After that the Excel file will be generated in the same folder.